 Deck of Dreams

-Share in the quirky, funny but always real insights from those that know
+Share in the real insights from those that know

-1 in 5 Australians experience “mental illness” in their lifetime.
+1 in 5 Australians experience mental illness in their lifetime.
 Suicide is the main cause of premature death among people with a mental illness.
 More than 10% of people with a mental illness die by suicide within the first 10 years of diagnosis (SANE, 2008).
-This project has the potential to connect people to the part of them that wants to live.
+The Deck of Dreams hopes to serve as a visual reminder of the beauty and strength in having dreams.

 Highly recommended resource to uplift, inspire and make you smile!
 These cards provide for the perfect reminder to reflect on all that is possible, beautiful and transformative within us all despite our life circumstance.